lucacrippa88/watson-assistant-php/README.md

 ## Tutorials

-Please find tutorials on how to train Watson Assistant here: link to come (Italian spoken, but with English interface).
+Please find my tutorials on how to train Watson Assistant here: link to come (Italian spoken, but with English interface).

 0. Please refer to this Github repository to know how to train Watson Assistant: https://github.com/lucacrippa88/watson-assistant-training
 1. Introduzione all'integrazione con PHP: https://www.youtube.com/watch?v=OmXN3bhX_Ww